brntsllvn/brntsllvn.github.io/_posts/2018-12-17-java-classpath.md

 [total 324ms]
 ```

 Adding the `-verbose` option outputs "messages about what the compiler is doing."
-But the output is dense and I would like to clean it up, so I'll zero everything.
+But the output is dense and I would like to clean it up, so I'll zero-out everything.
 Note: from here on out, I'm splitting the command over several lines, one option per line, to make it easier to read.

 ```console
 $ javac \